 In addition, we continue to seek to optimize our microbubble platform through new collaborations.
-Some of our microbubble collaborations are with the following parties: (i) Cerevast Medical, Inc. ("Cerevast"), in which our microbubbles will be used in connection with Cerevast's ocular ultrasound device to improve blood flow in occluded retinal veins in the eye; (ii) CarThera SAS ("CarThera"), for the use of our microbubbles in combination with SonoCloud, a proprietary implantable device in development for the treatment of recurrent glioblastoma; (iii) Insightec Ltd. ("Insightec"), which will use our microbubbles in connection with the development of Insightec's transcranial guided focused ultrasound device for the treatment of glioblastoma as well as other neurodegenerative conditions; (iv) Allegheny Health Network ("AHN") which will use our microbubbles in combination with AHN's ultrasound-assisted non-viral gene transfer technology for the development of a proposed treatment of xerostomia; and (v) SonoThera, Inc. ("SonoThera"), who will use our microbubbles in combination with their ultrasound-guided, non-viral, gene therapy platform and treatments.
+In December 2022, we announced a strategic collaboration with SonoThera, Inc. ("SonoThera"), who will use our microbubbles in combination with their ultrasound-guided, non-viral, gene therapy platform and treatments.
+Prior to 2022, we entered into microbubble collaborations with the following parties: (i) Cerevast Medical, Inc. ("Cerevast"), in which our microbubbles will be used in connection with Cerevast's ocular ultrasound device to improve blood flow in occluded retinal veins in the eye; (ii) CarThera SAS ("CarThera"), for the use of our microbubbles in combination with SonoCloud, a proprietary implantable device in development for the treatment of recurrent glioblastoma; (iii) Insightec Ltd. ("Insightec"), which will use our microbubbles in connection with the development of Insightec's transcranial guided focused ultrasound device for the treatment of glioblastoma as well as other neurodegenerative conditions; and (iv) Allegheny Health Network ("AHN") which will use our microbubbles in combination with AHN's ultrasound-assisted non-viral gene transfer technology for the development of a proposed treatment of xerostomia.